Graylog2/documentation/pages/content_packs.rst

 Content packs can have parameters.
 Those parameters help to adjust the configuration to the needs of the user.
 A good example usage is the port of an input.
-The creator of the content pack may have his input running on port 55055, but the user of the content pack may already have an input running on that specific port.
+The creator of the content pack may have their input running on port 55055, but the user of the content pack may already have an input running on that specific port.
 The creator can specify a parameter and assign it to the port.